MainActivityKt/Simple-Chat-Bot-Java/README.md

     5!
     Completed, have a nice day!

-## Stage 5/5:Play a simple quiz together
+## Stage 5/5: Play a simple quiz together

 In this final stage, the bot asks a programming question and checks whether the user provide the correct answer, or not.